robertbrook/the-island/the-island.md

 I cannot tell how much time passed.
 Minutes only.
 Though it seemed later to be longer, since the sky had turned from a sudden black to a steady lifting blue.
 I fell beneath the waves again.
 I did not feel any fear, though I'm sure I should have done.
 I did not struggle.
 I let the sea lift me and release me.
 I had no expectation of reaching the shore, if any shore was there.

 I felt almost as though I might fall asleep, or dream myself into some other state.
 Perhaps I had never woken from some dream aboard the ship.
 Perhaps I was still in my bunk, about to wake and step out onto the smooth, un-moving deck.
+Sleep usually came very easily on the boat.

 Soon, I closed my eyes.
 I opened them to see the last stars leave the sky.
 My eyes closed again.
 I could hear the waves breaking, somewhere - but too far off for me.
 I settled myself to let go here, listening to the hush of the water and aware the the sun might rise without me there to see it.
-I felt as though I might just sleep.
+I felt as though I might just sleep, leaving everything, forgetting everything.
+The world was nothing to me and I nothing to it.
+It had always been this way and I was only then knowing it to be true.

 The waves carried me up, then down again.
 I felt no danger, though I should have done otherwise.
 It would have been an easy thing to let go - I knew I could not get back to the boat and I did not know how I might reach the shore.
 I couldn't tell if I was being carried away, or towards ...